Reviewed

 • Optimum level of performance

-The most profitable or favorable ranges in levels of performance for the economically important traits in a given environment and management system.
-For example, although many cows produce too little milk, in every management system there is a point beyond which higher levels of milk production may reduce fertility and decrease profit.
+The most profitable or favorable ranges in levels of performance for the economically important traits in a given management system and environment.
+For example, although many cows produce too little milk, in every management system there is a point beyond which higher levels of milk production will reduce fertility and decrease profit.

 • Ovulation

-Release of the female germ cell, or egg, by the ovary.
+Release of the female germ cell (egg or ovum) by the ovary.
 Cows usually ovulate several hours (up to 15 hours) after the end of estrus or standing heat.

 • Parturition